pythonindia/inpycon-blog/content/blog/2020/thank-you-reviewers.md

 ### Vinita Sharma

-Vinita works as a member of technical staff at Kubric and have over 6+ years of experience working across startups including Myntra and Jumbotail.
-When she is not building systems or learning about the latest stuff, she will mostly be painting or playing chess.
+Vinita works as a Member of Technical Staff at Kubric and have over 6+ years of experience working across startups including Myntra and Jumbotail.
+When not building systems or learning about the latest stuff, Vinita will mostly be painting or playing chess.

 [Linkedin](https://www.linkedin.com/in/vinita-sharma-56887937)